vesparny/react-kickstart/CONTRIBUTING.md

 ## Pull Requests

 **Please follow our commit message conventions** even if you're making a small change!
-This repository follows the [conventional-changelog](https://github.com/ajoslin/conventional-changelog/) standard and uses [commitizen](https://commitizen.github.io/cz-cli/) to create consistent commit messages.
+This repository follows the [conventional-changelog](https://github.com/ajoslin/conventional-changelog/) standard and uses [this](https://github.com/commitizen/cz-conventional-changelog) [commitizen](https://commitizen.github.io/cz-cli/) adapter to create consistent commit messages.

 Please do the following: